Ear-Candy-Technologies/Amaranth/DeveloperGuide.md

 ### Using GitHub

+#### If you are not familiar with the use of GitHub, we have prepared a video on YouTube to make it a little easier for you: https://youtu.be/oAkASvtDke0

 1. There is going to be a [Scrum Board](https://plum-citrus-d4f.notion.site/da4ed25887734268b30b65c37f3fa09f?v=7616b4897aba46cc94e2e9934c20e5fd) where all the current issues and bugs of the project will be, you must choose an issue or bug from the backlog column, put your github user, the name of the branch you are going to create and pass it to the "In process" column.
 2. These issues will also be present in the GitHub repository.
+3. The developer must create a fork from the main project to have a copy of the repository in his profile.
+4. Next, clone the repository fork `git clone https://github.com/your-user-name/Amaranth.git`
-3. Subsequently, a branch must be opened based on *develop* with the name presented in the [Scrum Board](https://plum-citrus-d4f.notion.site/da4ed25887734268b30b65c37f3fa09f?v=7616b4897aba46cc94e2e9934c20e5fd).
+5. Subsequently, a branch from *develop* must be opened with the name presented in the [Scrum Board](https://plum-citrus-d4f.notion.site/da4ed25887734268b30b65c37f3fa09f?v=7616b4897aba46cc94e2e9934c20e5fd).
 If you are going to work on an existing branch you will have to open another one from that one.
+6. Make the commits and push corresponding to the changes you implemented.
-4. At the end of your implementation, make the Pull Request and share its link on Discord so that it can be reviewed.
+7. At the end of your implementation, make the Pull Request to the original project and share it's link on Discord so that it can be reviewed.
 If all is well, it will be accepted and the merge will be done.
-Then the branch where you worked will be deleted.
-5. If you have spent a long time on a single issue, it is recommended to do `git rebase` with *develop* so that conflicts do not occur at the time of the Pull Request.
+8. If you have spent a long time on a single issue, it is recommended to do `git rebase` with *develop* so that conflicts do not occur at the time of the Pull Request.
+9. In order to synchronize the current changes from the original repository with your fork you must add an upstream with the following command `git remote add upstream https://github.com/Ear-Candy-Technologies/Amaranth.git`
+10. To perform the corresponding pulls and obtain the current state of the parent repository the following command is more than enough: `git pull upstream develop` (always remember to update the develop branch).
-6. The issues proposed both in the Scrum Board and in GitHub are proposed by the Ear Candy Technologies team, however, we are totally open to new features and development proposals.
+11. The issues proposed both in the Scrum Board and in GitHub are proposed by the Ear Candy Technologies team, however, we are totally open to new features and development proposals.
 For this, it is necessary to send a message notifying the ECT team and for the proposal to be accepted.

 ### How to start my development?